AnnMtz/Aspiration-Challenge-GraphQL-Gatsby/README.md

 # Technologies

-Application build using GraphQL & GitHub
+Application builded using GraphQL & GitHub

 - React and Gatsby
 - User interface with styled components